lmdu/pyfastx/docs/source/api_reference.rst

 	.. py:method:: fetch(name, intervals, strand='+')

-		truncate subsequences from a given sequence by a start and end coordinate or a list of coordinates
+		truncate subsequences from a given sequence by a start and end coordinate or a list of coordinates.
+This function will cache the full sequence into memory, and is suitable for extracting large numbers of subsequences from specified sequence.

 		:param str name: sequence name